As 'African' Chinese park money in Hong Kong, Beijing targets 'naked' officials

-HONG KONG (Reuters) - Step by step, Chinese authorities are making life tougher for officials looking to spirit assets and family members out of the country to avoid close scrutiny and strict currency controls.
+HONG KONG, Jan 27 (Reuters) - Step by step, Chinese authorities are making life tougher for officials looking to spirit assets and family members out of the country to avoid close scrutiny and strict currency controls.

 As part of President Xi Jinping’s crackdown on pervasive corruption, China’s so-called “naked officials”, those who have moved their spouses, children and assets overseas while they remain at home, will not be considered for promotion, state media reported.